 The history of the academic higher education in Cluj is closely related to the evolution of the city on river Someș.
 The beginnings of local academic life go down to the 16th century.
-In 1578, Prince of Transylvania Ștefan Báthory requested permission from Pope Gregory XIII to establish a Jesuit college in Cluj.
+In 1578, Prince of Transylvania Ștefan Báthory requested permission from Pope Gregory XIII to establish a Jesuit College/Academy in Cluj.
 The following year, the pope sent to Transylvania the first mission for this purpose, which included Jesuits Ștefan Szántó (Arator), Jakob Wujek, Valentin Ladó, Luigi Odescalchi, Justius Rabbus, Matias Thomány, Wolff Schreck.

 In 1583, besides the Major Jesuit College, the Pontifical and Royal Seminary was created (Seminarium Pontificium ac Regium) for Catholic priests.
 Jesuit diplomat Antonio Possevino was sent to organize the seminary from a pedagogical and administrative point of view.
 For this reason Antonio Possevino can be considered the spiritual father of the Jesuit higher education in Cluj.
 The activity of the Major Jesuit College was carried uninterrupted, with brief hiatuses until around 1607 when the Jesuits were banned from Transylvania.